nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+   1. If you are on macOS on an Apple Silicon System, we recommend that you follow the guide on [CS2103 Course website](https://nus-cs2103-ay2324s2.github.io/website/admin/programmingLanguages.html#programming-language) using the Zulu version `zulu11.50.19-ca-fx-jdk11.0.12-macosx_aarch64.dmg`

-1. Download the latest `addressbook.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest `cognicare.jar` from [here](https://github.com/AY2324S2-CS2103-F08-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar cognicare.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `querystudents` : Lists all students that are stored in CogniCare.

    * `patient n/Jerome Chua p/98765432 e/jerome@example.com a/depressed` : Adds a contact named `Jerome Chua` to the Address Book who is tagged with having depression.

-   * `delete 903` : Deletes the contact that has the id 903 (This is different from the natural ordering of the list).
+   * `delete 903` : Deletes the student that has the id of 903 (This is different from the natural ordering of the list).

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------